harrycresswell/harry/content/articles/implementation-intentions.md

 title: "Sticking with your commitments"
 date: 2020-02-12T10:39:01+01:00
 draft: false
 description: "By setting goals you typically define a desired future behaviour or specific outcome.
 But goal setting doesn’t provide any kind of plan to help you achieve your goals.
-A strategy known as _Implementation Intentions_ can help."
+A strategy known as “Implementation Intentions” can help."
 slug: "implementation-intentions"
 tags: ["Strategy", "Productivity"]
 syndicate: "false"